TRI-AMDD/GMP-featurizer/CONTRIBUTING.md

-# Welcome to GMP-Featurizer contributing guide <!-- omit in toc -->
+# Welcome to GMP-Featurizer contributing guide

 Thank you for interesting in investing your time and contributing to our project!